Wasserstein Distances Made Explainable: Insights Into Dataset Shifts and Transport Phenomena: Use Case 3: Investigating Dataset Differences

 We first apply our \wdsa{} method and search for a one-dimensional subspace that captures most variation in the modeled transport to get an impression of the main transport trend.
 Specifically, we apply our method with parameters $C=1$ and $r=2$ in \cref{eq:subspace-tailedness,eq:subspace-objective}, and set the subspace dimensionality to $1$.
 The resulting subspace captures about 26\% of the Wasserstein distance.
-Results of the analysis are shown in \cref{fig:celeba-lfw-subshifts}~(a), where we show the $16$ coupled instances that maximally contribute to the Wasserstein distance as per \cref{eq:subspace-attribution-sample}.
-From these instances, we see a transport trend where (young) females in CelebA get transported to (old) male faces in LFW, indicating that the two datasets distinctly represent the two subgroups.
+Results of the analysis are shown in \cref{fig:celeba-lfw-subshifts}a, where we show the $16$ coupled instances that maximally contribute to the Wasserstein distance as per \cref{eq:subspace-attribution-sample}.
+This observed transport trend is a clear indicator of differences in the representation of various demographics across the two datasets, in particular, a lower representation of (young) females in LFW compared to CelebA.
 To get further insight into this transport trend, we leverage the joint representation space of CLIP and search for word vectors that maximally align with this subspace, specifically, with maximum cosine similarity.
-We search among the \num{20000} most frequent Google terms\footnote{\url{https://github.com/first20hours/google-10000-english}} (as also used by~\cite{oikarinenCLIPdissectAutomaticDescription2023}).
+We search among the \num{20000} most frequent English words\footnote{\url{https://github.com/first20hours/google-10000-english}} (as also used by~\cite{oikarinenCLIPdissectAutomaticDescription2023}).
 We observe that the most aligned words are on the one hand (female) celebrities, which is supported by multiple female names and words like `{actresses}'; on the other hand, politics-focused words, such as male politician names, `{congressman}', and `{grandfather}'.

 Aiming at obtaining finer and more structured insights into dataset differences, we apply the same method but choose $C=100$ (with subspaces of one dimension) and $r=3$ to extract a broader range of trends that are more specific to particular subsets of the data.
 These $100$ subspaces capture $84\%$ of the total contributions to the Wasserstein distance.
-Three of the learned subspaces are shown in \cref{fig:celeba-lfw-subshifts}~(b).
+Three of the learned subspaces are shown in \cref{fig:celeba-lfw-subshifts}b.
 Here, we show the coupled samples that most distinctly contribute to the Wasserstein distance through the particular subspace, specifically, having the maximum relevance ratio between the given subspace and the next most relevant subspace.